brendanberg/L/docs/introduction.md

 ### Text Methods

-The number of Unicode code points in a sequence of text may be queried using the `(count.)` method.
+The number of Unicode code points in a sequence of text may be queried using the `(count.)` selector.

 ```
 'Hamburger'(count.)       # equals 9